 — Introductory blurb of the US comic

 As well as the Transformers cartoon, there was at the same time a comic published by Marvel Comics.
 It is sometimes stated that the comic came before the cartoon; in truth, both went into production at the same time, though the first issue of the comic was released some time before the first episode of the cartoon.The comic was initially set in the main Marvel Universe, but soon moved to a separate Alternate Universe along with the G.I.
 Joe comic to prevent Executive Meddling from Hasbro interfering with Marvel's own characters.
 Most of the early issues were written by Bob Budiansky; he and his successor, Simon Furman, would end up having more influence on the overall Transformers mythos than anyone else.In America, the comic was originally a four-issue limited series written by Jim Salicrup and published bi-monthly.
 When it became an ongoing series, it was printed monthly and written by Budiansky.
 It was printed on higher-quality paper than most other comics, and as a result was also more expensive.
 While it used the same characters, setting, and premise as the cartoon, it told a significantly different set of stories.
 In particular, while the Transformers in the cartoon were built by Quintessons, in the comic, they originally arose from "naturally-evolving gears and pulleys."
 This was later Retconned into the Transformers being created by the god Primus, a part of canon later cartoon series adopted.In the UK, the comic was published weekly for most of its run, and the American comics were commonly split in two in order to stretch the material.
 To make up for the dramatically shortened length, the UK comic also featured original material written by Simon Furman in the gaps between the American issues.
 These stories usually fit in with the American continuity, albeit with occasional twisting.
-After the movie, Furman started using the future cast in his stories, both the make Hasbro happy and to avoid stepping on Budiansky's toes.
+After the movie, Furman started using the future cast in his stories, both to make Hasbro happy and to avoid stepping on Budiansky's toes.
 Each issue also featured a backup story to increase the page count; these ranged from the sensible (Iron Man, Action Force) to the silly (Planet Terry).
 Later on, after the comic went fortnightly, they were replaced by new Transformers material written by Furman; these were in colour at first, though later shifted to black and white as a cost-saving measure.In addition, 1987 brought the new Headmaster and Targetmaster toys.
 Since this resulted in the appearance of a large number of toys with two gimmicks between them, Budiansky wrote a four-issue spinoff entitled Transformers: Headmasters (not to be confused with the Transformers Headmastersanime), which introduced all the new characters as arrivals on the planet Nebulos.
 This series ended with the characters leaving Nebulos for Earth, to arrive in US issue 38 (UK 156).
 In the UK, it was reprinted in 16 parts as the backup strip in the main comic during the leadup.After Budiansky suffered Creator Breakdown as a result of trying to keep Hasbro happy, Furman was brought on to write both the US and UK comics.
 His focus on story arcs and Character Development was considered the high point of the comic's run; however, due to a communications breakdown, the UK comics at this point drifted out of sync with the US publication.
 Furman initially tried to tie his backup stories more closely to the main action, but Marvel UK frequently reprinted a classic story without warning, which resulted in the backup strip referencing events that had yet to occur in the main strip.
 As a result, Furman said "screw this" and simply turned the backup strip into a series of light-hearted romps that never even tried to maintain continuity with the US series.It finally ended after 80 issues in America (September, 1984-July, 1991) or 332 in Britain (September, 1984-January, 1992) due to declining interest in Transformers, though Marvel would later publish the short-lived Generation 2 comic as a sequel.
 Transformers: Classics is an alternate sequel by Fun Publications, set in an Alternate Timeline ignoring the events of Generation 2.Following what they've done with the Marvel continuity of the G.I.
 Joe comics, IDW Publishing announced the relaunch of the Marvel Transformers continuity under the title Transformers: Regeneration One, picking up 21 years after issue 80.
-Furman has returned to write the series, along with artists Andrew Wildman and Stephen Baskerville (who worked with Furman to produce most of the final issues of the Marvel US series, as well as numerous UK stories).
+Furman returned to write the series, along with artists Andrew Wildman and Stephen Baskerville (who worked with Furman to produce most of the final issues of the Marvel US series, as well as numerous UK stories).
 A preview issue, 80.5, was distributed on Free Comic Book Day 2012, while the series proper (starting with issue 81) launched in July 2012.
 This series also ignores much Generation 2, though Furman has teased that elements from that series will still show up.
-Aside from the free issue, the series is slated for 20 issues, to conclude with issue #100.Due to a scheduling issue, Guido Guidi (who has been providing the "B" covers) has taken over Regeneration One art duties for Wildman on issues 93-99.
-In addition, an issue 0 was released betewen issues 94 and 95, exploring some of the backstory and linking some threads together.
-The special issue also featured several artists depicting different time periods.
+Aside from the free issue, the series was slated for 20 issues, concluding with issue #100, though an additional issue #0 was added between #94 and #95.
+The 100th issue was released on March 19, 2014.Due to a scheduling issue, Guido Guidi (who has been providing the "B" covers) assumed Regeneration One art duties for Wildman on issues 93-99.
+Issue #0 featured artwork by Casey Collier, Geoff Senior, Jeff Anderson (no, not that one), JosÚ Delbo, and Nick Roche, all of whom have worked on Transformers for either Marvel or IDW.
+Issue 100 featured art by Wildman, Senior, and Guidi.

 A Day in the Limelight: Really, you'd be better off trying to find chapters that are not this, given the toy-advertising nature of the comic...

 Parodied ruthlessly by Furman.
-Starscream enacts the classic scene with the exact line mockingly in Victory, while another parody is made on a cover of Generation 2 this time Megatron carrying Bludgeon's head.
+Starscream enacts the classic scene with the exact line mockingly in Victory, while another parody is made on a cover of Generation 2, this time with Megatron carrying Bludgeon's head.
 In this case, however, Megatron does regret killing Bludgeon, considering him a worthy leader.

 To a small extent Thunderwing, who, while a ruthless bastard, gets a tragic end when possessed by the Matrix.
 He regains his clarity and control of his mind briefly and painfully after remorselessly realising he had blasted his own Decepticon soldier- only for Prime to ruin it by bashing his face in and causing him to go berserk and be in the Matrix's thrall forever.